 EDIT: After using it for some time, I’ve discovered that the Pinlock earplugs tend to get really uncomfortable.
 While it may be useful for short local rides, it’s not suitable for long tours.
 The hard plastic filter creates a pressure point inside the ear canal and my ears do feel sore after awhile.
 I had initially thought this to be an isolated case – but TWO other riders whom I know of complained of the same issue.

 I found the Pinlock ear plugs to be VERY comfortable, and have absolutely no issues wearing it on long rides.
 In fact, fitting the set of rubbery ear plugs was a lot easier than the 3M foam plugs.
 All I needed to do was to lift my ear with the opposite-side hand and push the ear plugs into the ear canal.
 And since I don’t have to roll it up like what I used to have to do with the foam plugs, my riding-dirtied hands never have to touch the parts of the plugs that would go into my ear!
 Neat!
 The 3M foams ones however, would turn black after some use – not from my ears, but from my fingers having to roll it before stuffing into the ears.
 Eeew….

 But of course, at $30 a pop, it’s not for everyone.
 If you’re looking for super cheap, super comfortable and yet excellent hearing protection, you can’t beat the 3M foam ear plugs in terms of value and effectiveness.
 I think I paid $0.70 or so for a pair disposable plugs.
 So that means that I’ll have to run through 43 sets of disposables to have the Pinlock comparable to the disposables in terms of cost.
-But for the benefit of being able to hear my surrounding and not having to “zone out”, the Pinlock does an EXCELLENT job!
+But for the benefit of being able to hear my surrounding and not having to “zone out”, (EDIT: and if you can deal with the discomfort,) the Pinlock does an EXCELLENT job!